Laura M. Cobb: World War II

 Cobb transferred from Guam to the Philippines in February 1941, where she was again assigned—now as Chief Nurse—to the Canacao Naval Hospital in Manila (located next to the Cavite Navy Yard).
 When the Japanese attacked the Cavite Navy Yard on December 10, 1941, Cobb and ten other navy nurses remained with the wounded in Manila until the U.S. military there surrendered to the Japanese on January 2, 1942.
 Cobb's quiet, professional manner was reassuring to the other nurses and apparently respected by the Japanese.
 When ordered by their captors to inventory medical supplies, Cobb instructed the nurses to mislabel valuable quinine as mere soda bicarbonate to preserve the quinine for the treatment of malaria patients.

 Santo Tomas

-After capture, Cobb and the other eleven navy nurses were eventually transferred to and imprisoned by the Japanese at Santo Tomas University, and became known as the Santo Tomas Internment Camp.
+After capture, Cobb and the other eleven navy nurses were eventually transferred to and imprisoned by the Japanese at Santo Tomas University, which became known as the Santo Tomas Internment Camp.
 During the transfer, Cobb hid the nurses' records under her uniform to hide them from their guards.
 Eventually, Cobb was named superintendent of the Santo Tomas hospital.
 The navy nurses continued to serve as a nursing unit at Santo Tomas, caring for the more than 3,500 civilian internees there, and eventually being joined by 66 Army nurses captured after the Battle of Corregidor in July 1942.